-(i) The inserted image will be stored within the process.
+1 The inserted image will be stored within the process.

-Line Color Border color of the image frame; To change the color select the property and click Unknown Attachment .
+Line Color Border color of the image frame.
+To change the color, select the property and click Line Width Width of the drawing element's border Possible values: any positive integer number 1: line with a width of 1 pixel (default) Image File Path to the linked image file

-Possible values:

-• RGB(RRR, GGG, BBB): 24 bit RGB color code (can be selected with a color picker dialog)

-• RGB(0,0,0): Black(Default

-Line Width Width of the drawing element's border

-Possible values:

-Any positive integer number

-• 1: Border with 1 pixel width (Default)

-Image File Path to the linked image file

-3 Working with BPM Projects
+4 Working with BPM Projects